JanneMattila/www/docs/_posts/2024/02/2024-02-05-app-service-and-weird-behavior.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/02/05/appservice-issue/webapp-fcn-2.png" %}

 The above list does not expand anymore.
-But if there are "overwhelming" amount of changes, it might restart the application.
+But if there are "overwhelming" number of changes, it might restart the application.

 Please read the above mentioned blogs for more details about the behavior and especially before you plan to do any changes to your application.